kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

 The scheduler resumes enforcing `sharingAffinity` for future placement decisions.
 Existing allocations are not evicted.
-If there are active allocations whose affinity cannot be reconstructed, the corresponding devices may be treated conservatively until they become clean.
+However, ResourceSlices that were created or updated while the gate was disabled will not have the `sharingAffinity` field (it was stripped by the API server).
+Drivers must republish their ResourceSlices with `sharingAffinity` for the feature to take effect.
+If there are active allocations whose affinity cannot be reconstructed at that point, the corresponding devices are treated conservatively until they become clean.

 ###### Are there any tests for feature enablement/disablement?